 Credit Debt & Legal Ltd – GDPR Compliance

-Incorporated in 1982, Credit Debt & Legal Ltd is a company registered in England under company registration number 1633554.
-We may answer the phone with the abbreviation “CDL”and it may be used here in this compliance information as a substitute for the full name of the Company.
+Incorporated in 1982, Credit Debt & Legal Ltd are Debt Collection Agents and are registered in England under company registration number 1633554.
+We may answer the phone with the abbreviation “CDL” and it may be used here in this compliance information as a substitute for the full name of the Company.
 We use information supplied by our clients in the pursuit of bona-fide unpaid Receivables (Invoices) both in the United Kingdom and Abroad.
-We are a Debt Collection Agency.
-Data Protection Act Registration Z4588308 since 1998.
+We are registered under the Data Protection Act Registration Z4588308 since 1998.

 The subject of Data Protection is the sole responsibility of the Managing Director of CDL.
 If you need to discuss any issue regarding data please use the following email address: firstname.lastname@example.org or you can write to us at:

 Credit Debt & Legal Ltd, C/O: 40 The Parade, Walton-on-the-Naze, Essex, CO14 8AS